 Duration: Can be done as a half or full-day trip

-In just an hour’s drive from Hoi An, you’ll find yourself in a one-of-a kind street gallery, depicting portraits of local faces and scenes from everyday Vietnamese life.
-At first, it might look like any other small fishing village in Central Vietnam, but once you stroll down its alleys, you will discover unique street art project brought to life.
+In just an hour’s drive from Hoi An, you’ll find yourself in a one-of-a kind street gallery on this day trip.
+The murals here depict portraits of local faces and scenes from everyday Vietnamese life.
+At first, it might look like any other small fishing village in Central Vietnam.
+But once you stroll down its alleys, you will discover unique street art project brought to life.

 Hidden Hint: End your day at the pristine Tam Thanh Beach, away from the crowds of Hoi An

-This is the first project of its kind in Vietnam, and is well worth a day trip.
-It’s a great destination for the whole family.
-Children will enjoy the bright colours, youngsters will appreciate the art, and older couples will enjoy a picturesque walk along its quiet alleys.
-Visiting Tam Thanh will not only give you the perfect Instagram photo—it’s also a chance to support the local community.
-Before visiting, read our tips in our full article here.
+This is the first project of its kind in Vietnam, and is therefore well worth a day trip from Hoi An.
+It’s also a great destination for the whole family.
+Children will enjoy the bright colours and youngsters will appreciate the art.
+Similarly older couples will enjoy a picturesque walk along its quiet alleys.
+However visiting Tam Thanh will not only give you the perfect Instagram photo—it’s also a chance to support the local community.
+But before visiting, read our tips in our full article here.

 Hoi An’s surrounding areas are blessed with significant sites and unparalleled natural beauty.
-Once you’re here, don’t miss your chance to visit some of the most important monuments of the country and experience what Central Vietnam has to offer.
-No matter if you are a history buff, motorbike lover, crazy Instagrammer, art enthusiast, thrill seeker, or laid-back traveller, there’s something for everyone in just an hour or two from Hoi An.
+So once you’re in Hoi An, don’t miss your chance to go on a day trip and visit some of the most important monuments of the country.
+Get out and experience what Central Vietnam has to offer.
+No matter if you are a history buff, motorbike lover, crazy Instagrammer, art enthusiast, thrill seeker, or laid-back traveller.
+There’s something for everyone in just an hour or two from Hoi An.

 Now that you know what’s nearby, there’s nothing left but to choose your favourite activity.
-Remember to read the links to our full articles in order to make the most out of your day trips around Hoi An.
+So remember to read the links to our full articles in order to make the most out of your day trips around Hoi An.